Tom Brady’s 700th TD pass lifts Bucs over Bills 33-27 in OT

 Allen moved his team within striking distance with TD passes of 15 yards to Dawson Knox and 4 yards to Gabriel Davis, trimming the deficit to 27-24 with just under five minutes remaining in regulation.

-Buffalo got the ball back with 3:05 left and put together a 70-yard drive to force overtime with a 25-yard field goal.
+Buffalo got the ball back with 3:05 left and put together a 70-yard drive to force overtime with a 25-yard field goal in the closing seconds.

 INJURIES